Assets Access Control

 Lineage Shows an Asset but Browse or Search Does Not

-Restricted assets can still appear in lineage graphs with limited access elsewhere, as described under Restricted Assets in Lineage in How Does It Work?.
+Restricted assets can still appear in lineage graphs with limited access elsewhere, as described in the Admins and lineage visibility note under How Does It Work?.
 If the graph references an object they can't open from search or the left navigation, treat that as a Manage access outcome, not a missing sync.

 Data Quality or Other Surfaces Look Empty